 Increased disturbance through recreational activity, noise and light pollution.
-Telford and Wrekin Draft Local Plan Policies: SP2, SP3, SP4, EC1, HO1 and HO3 Changes to The site lies approx. 25 km outside of the Plan area so there are no pathways for noise and light pollution, and it is unlikely that there will be a significant increase in recreational activity.
+Telford and Wrekin Draft Local Plan Policies: SP2, SP3, SP4, EC1, HO1 and HO3 Changes to water levels and The site lies approx. 25 km outside of the Plan area so there are no pathways for noise and light pollution, and it is unlikely that there will be a significant increase in recreational activity.
 There are no pathways for The evidence does not indicate that there is an issue.
 Yes, the composite No as well as facilities/services should help to reduce the need to travel by private car with long term positive effects on air quality.
 It is considered that the mitigation provided through plan policies above and available at the project level will ensure that there are no significant adverse impacts on air quality.
 It is important to note that there are no significant existing issues with regard to air quality within the borough, with National Air Quality Objectives being achieved.
 Given the points above it is considered that the plan alone will not have LSEs on this site as a result of increased diffuse atmospheric pollution.
-No pathways for LSE No No pathways for LSE No pathways for LSE No water levels and impacts on surface water sites Berrington Pool 103 Local Plan policies include: 110 potential for the avoidance/ 110

-quality though runoff or water quality at the and Bomere, Shomere NE5 - Biodiversity and policies to act in mitigation

-increased levels site. and Betton Pools are Geodiversity Assets - combination with a column.
-This is

-of abstraction, sensitive to lowering of Ensuring that number of the plans supported by

-surface water The site is situated within the the water table from development minimises its and programmes similar policy level

-runoff and Shelton Water Resource Zone. nearby land drainage impact on biodiversity identified in mitigation in other

-sewerage Development therefore has the or abstractions. and geodiversity assets.
-Appendix 2 with development

-discharge. potential for increased levels of BE1 - Urban Design - regard to water plans.
+No pathways for LSE No No pathways for LSE No pathways for LSE See previous No 1 15 5 5 quality though runoff or water quality at the and Bomere, Shomere NE5 - Biodiversity and policies to act in mitigation increased levels site. and Betton Pools are Geodiversity Assets - combination with a column.
+This is of abstraction, sensitive to lowering of Ensuring that number of the plans supported by surface water The site is situated within the the water table from development minimises its and programmes similar policy level runoff and Shelton Water Resource Zone. nearby land drainage impact on biodiversity identified in mitigation in other sewerage Development therefore has the or abstractions. and geodiversity assets.
+Appendix 2 with development discharge. potential for increased levels of BE1 - Urban Design - regard to water plans.
 Telford and abstraction.
-It is not considered that encourages design that abstraction,

-Wrekin Draft there are any makes effective use of including Given the current

-Local Plan pathways for impacts water resources. neighbouring regulatory process

-Policies: SP2, on water quality and ER10 - Water authorities' in place, such as

-SP3, SP4, EC1, the SIP for the West Conservation and development plans the WRMP and EA

-HO1 and HO3 Midlands Mosses SAC Efficiency - expects that place further Review of

-states that activities developers on schemes pressure on water Consents, as well

-within the small of 10 or more homes or resources through as mitigation

-catchments are the 1,000 sqm of non-housing increased provided by Draft

-sources of excess to demonstrate that they abstraction levels.
-Local Plan

-nutrients. have incorporated policies 21 , it is

-design features that will considered

-reduce water unlikely that there

-consumption and will be LSEs on the

-supporting the recycling/ SAC through

-re-use of water through reduced water

-measures such as levels as a result of

-rainwater harvesting and the plan acting in-

-grey water recycling.
-It combination with

-also expects them to other plans and

-demonstrate that they programmes.

-provide features for the

-collection of rainwater for

-use in irrigation / watering

-to offset potable water

-demand.

-Someon.

-Given the current regulatory

-process in place, such as

-the WRMP and EA Review

-THE VICTOR AND EXCRETE
+It is not considered that encourages design that abstraction, Wrekin Draft there are any makes effective use of including Given the current Local Plan pathways for impacts water resources. neighbouring regulatory process Policies: SP2, on water quality and ER10 - Water authorities' in place, such as SP3, SP4, EC1, the SIP for the West Conservation and development plans the WRMP and EA HO1 and HO3 Midlands Mosses SAC Efficiency - expects that place further Review of states that activities developers on schemes pressure on water Consents, as well within the small of 10 or more homes or resources through as mitigation catchments are the 1,000 sam of non-housing increased provided by Draft sources of excess to demonstrate that they abstraction levels.
+Local Plan nutrients. have incorporated policies 21 , it is design features that will considered reduce water unlikely that there consumption and will be LSEs on the supporting the recycling/ SAC through re-use of water through reduced water measures such as levels as a result of rainwater harvesting and the plan acting in- grey water recycling.
+It combination with also expects them to other plans and demonstrate that they programmes. provide features for the collection of rainwater for use in irrigation / watering to offset potable water demand.

-July 2015 AIV - 25 Enfusion
+June 2016 AIV - 25 Enfusion